openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Communication with the Batch Credential Endpoint MUST utilize TLS.

-The Client can request issuance of multiple Credentials of certain types and formats in one Batch Credential Request.
-This includes Credentials of the same type and multiple formats, different types and one format, or both.
+The Client can request issuance of multiple Credentials that can be:

+* different Credential instances of the different Credential Configurations; or
+* different Credential instances of the same Credential Configuration but the different Credential Dataset; or
+* different Credential instances of the same Credential Configuration and the same Credential Dataset (with different cryptographic material); or
+* a combination of the points above.

+Wallets need to differentiate between these options because they can lead to variations in user experience.
+While Credentials with the same Credential Configuration but different Credential Dataset should be displayed separately (e.g. vehicle registration credentials for multiple cars), Credentials with the same Credential Configuration and Credential Dataset (e.g. multiple age proofs for unlinkability) should only appear as a single Credential in the Wallet user interface, as these technical details are not relevant to the average End-user.

-## Batch Credential Request {#batch-credential_request}
+## Batch Credential Request {#batch-credential-request}

-The Batch Credential Endpoint allows a Client to send multiple Credential Request objects (see (#credential-request)) to request the issuance of multiple Credentials at once.
-A Batch Credential Request MUST be sent as a JSON object using the `application/json` media type.
+A Client submits a Batch Credential Request to the Batch Credential Endpoint by sending a JSON object containing the following parameters in the entity-body of an HTTP POST request, using the `application/json` media type.

-The following parameters are used in the Batch Credential Request:

 * `credential_requests`: REQUIRED.
-Array that contains Credential Request objects, as defined in (#credential-request).
-The individual Credential Request objects MUST NOT contain `credential_response_encryption`.
+Array that contains Batch Credential Request objects, each of these objects may refer to a different Credential Configuration or the same Credential Configuration with a different Credential Dataset.
+A Batch Credential Request object contains either a `format` parameter (and possibly further Credential Format specific parameters) or a `credential_identifier` parameter, and additionally an optional `proofs` parameter.
+A Batch Credential Request object must not contain `proof` or `credential_response_encryption` parameters.
+  * `format`: REQUIRED if the `credential_identifiers` parameter was not returned from the Token Response.
+It MUST NOT be used otherwise.
+See (#credential-request).
+  * `credential_identifier`: REQUIRED if `credential_identifiers` parameter was returned from the Token Response.
+It MUST NOT be used otherwise.
+See (#credential-request).
+  * `proofs`: OPTIONAL.
+See (#credential-request).
 * `credential_response_encryption`: OPTIONAL.
 Object containing information for encrypting the Batch Credential Response.
 It contains the same parameters as defined in #{credential-request}.
 If this request element is not present, the corresponding Batch Credential Response returned is not encrypted.

-Below is a non-normative example of a Batch Credential Request:
+Below is a non-normative example of a Batch Credential Request requesting:

+* 2 Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys;
+* 2 Credentials for the same Credential Configuration but with different Credential Dataset.

 ```
 POST /batch_credential HTTP/1.1